jonnonz1/nz-statute-book/acts/public/1988/disputes-tribunal-act-1988.md

 (2) In this clause,—
   - **commencement date** means the date on which the Remuneration Authority Legislation Act 2022 comes into force
   - **Principal Disputes Referee** includes a person appointed as an Acting Principal Disputes Referee under section 6B.

+### Part 3 — Provisions relating to Disputes Tribunal Amendment Act 2025

+### 3 Jurisdictional limit of claims made before commencement date
+(1) This clause applies to a person who, before the commencement date,— (a) makes a claim under this Act; and
+  (b) abandons under section 14 so much of the claim as exceeds $30,000 in order to bring the claim within the jurisdiction of the Tribunal.
+(2) If the claim has not been disposed of before the commencement date, the person may not, on or after the commencement date,—
+  (a) amend the claim to include any of the amount of the claim that the person abandoned under section 14; or (b) withdraw, or ask the Disputes Tribunal to strike out, the claim in order to make a new claim seeking—
+    (i) the amount originally claimed; and
+    (ii) the amount, in whole or in part, that the person had abandoned under section 14.
+(3) In this clause, commencement date means the date on which this clause comes into force.

 ## Schedule 1 — Powers and jurisdiction of Disputes Tribunal